The Spiritual but Not Religious Millennial

 You may be reading this hoping for a handy list of Millennial’s–people currently between the age of 18 and 35–religious beliefs.
 While it would be wonderful if I could give you that, it’s not as easy as you might think.
 For one thing, we’re talking about a whole generation.
 It’s huge, over seven million people in Canada alone (depending on how you count).
 Generalizations can be risky, so we should be cautious and not paint with too broad a brush.
 For another, belief is probably not the best way to get at what is going on with Millennials, especially if they are spiritual but not religious.

 ‘Belief’ is a typically Western way of thinking about religion.
 It is actually a little biased.
 To ask what Hindus, Mormons, Sufis, Zoroastrians, and nature lovers believe comes from a very Protestant idea that sacred texts contain holy tenets.
 If we believe these tenets that makes us believers or members of the faith.
 Yet, not all religions operate like this.
 Spiritual but not religious is a good example of a way of being religious that is not centered on a single holy text or canon.
-Overall, asking what Millennials believe may be slightly artificial; we might have to ask different questions to get closer to understanding what Millennials believe.
+Overall, asking what Millennials believe may be slightly artificial; we might have to ask different questions to get closer to understanding the spiritual worldview of Millennials.
 So, let’s begin by considering whether spirituality matters to Millennials.
 What does the research show?

 Does Spirituality Matter to Millennials?